OsmelLavalier/todo-app-clean-architecture/README.md

 > It implements a clean repository-service architecture in FastAPI.

 ## Installing / Getting started

-A quick introduction of the minimal setup you need to get a hello world up & running.

 ```shell
 git clone https://github.com/OsmelLavalier/todo-api-clean-architecture.git
 cd todo-api-clean-architecture